 What water temperature is best for matcha?

 So, for this experiment, I’ll use medium quality matcha.
-That way I can quickly tell the difference in bitterness.
+That way, I can quickly tell the difference in bitterness.

 For the sake of precision, I measured the volume of water (60 ml, 2 oz) with a small measuring cup.
 Each portion of matcha was 1.5 gr, weighed with my AWS scale.

-preparing matcha with different temperatures
+Preparing matcha with different temperatures

 Left: boiling water.
-Right: cold water.
+Suitable: cold water.

-I made the first bowl of matcha with boiling water from my tea kettle, and the other bowl with cold water from my refrigerator.
+I made the first bowl of matcha with boiling water from my tea kettle and the other bowl with cold water from my refrigerator.

 Then I whisked them.